Stellarend/Tower-of-Fantasy-Guide/README.md

 1. Tier List (PvP vs PvE)

-    ToF is not a perfectly balanced game so some characters are stronger than others, though all of them are good enough for end game content with enough resources.
-If you want to be the best, I suggest looking at character tier lists which I will not cover in this guide as it will be constantly changing between patches.
+    ToF is not a perfectly balanced game so some weapons are stronger than others, though all of them are good enough for end game content with enough resources.
+If you want to be the best, I suggest looking at weapon tier lists which I will not cover in this guide as it will be constantly changing between patches.